Leidenschaft/Deutsch-Lernen/README.md

 Currently, we have finished client side code using jquery and halfly server side code with Django.
 We also develop a Chrome extension application which can help web readers to search german words quickly.
-First you need enable the extension, then on the addressbar(Shortcut: CTRL+L) type "de" to enter search word mode, and search the german words as you link.
+First you need enable the extension, then on the addressbar(Shortcut: CTRL+L) type "de" plus a "Space" to enter search word mode, and search the german words as you link.
 ![screenshot](/images/screenshot.png)
 Or you can just select the word and a notification pops up: